QuickWishlist

 1. Create a wishlist named something clear like "Wedding registry."

-2. Add registry items from any store.
-Paste product links and QuickWishlist usually fills in the basics for you.
+2. Add registry items from multiple stores.
+Paste public product links and QuickWishlist attempts to extract the name, displayed price, and image.

 3. Include different budgets.
 A good registry usually mixes accessible gifts with a few larger group-gift options.